ImageMagick v6 Examples --

 ?>

-Note how I still split up the lines to make the image processing sequence easier to follow, but using appended strings rather than a shell line continuation.
-Especially note the extra space at the start of later lines.
-And double up the other backslashes that was present in the original command.
-Alternatively you can protect those options by using single quotes.
+Also note the extra space at the start of later lines.
+And doubling up the other backslashes that was present in the original command.
+Alternatively you can protect those options by using single quotes instead of backslashes.

-Basically if you are careful you can make good use of the mathematics provided by PHP, and the scripting abilities of the shell.
+Basically if you are careful, you can make good use of the mathematics provided by PHP, and the scripting abilities of the shell.
 All at the same time.
 Just watch the quotes.

 For various examples of calling ImageMagick commands from PHP see Rubble Web, Writing IM code in PHP which describes about four different techniques.